gojimmypi/wolfssl/IDE/Espressif/ESP-IDF/examples/wolfssl_test_idf/README.md

 The recommended configuration is to have only the CMakeLists.txt in the local project components\wolfssl directory.
 See the [wolfssl_test](../wolfssl_test/README.md) example.

+## VisualGDB

+Open the VisualGDB Visual Studio Project file in the VisualGDB directory and click the "Start" button.

+## ESP-IDF Commandline

 1. `idf.py menuconfig` to configure the program.
     1-1.
 Example Configuration ->